InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

     Thanks for using MariaDB!
 ```

-Create database and user for the application
+Create user for the application

 ```shell
 mysql -u root -p